1.10. Async / await

 is closed; refcounting cannot break the cycle, and the

-Promise()from script (orsqasync::create_promisefrom C++).
-Settle it explicitly through.resolve/.reject.
-This is what bindings hand to script when they begin an async operation.Task-promise - created implicitly when an
+Future()from script (orsqasync::future_createfrom C++).
+Settle it explicitly through.resolve(or, from native code,sqasync::future_throwfor a worker-thread bug).
+This is what bindings hand to script when they begin an async operation.Task-future - created implicitly when an

 asyncfunction is called.
-It is owned by the function’s generator frame; calling.resolveor.rejecton it from outside throws an error.
+It is owned by the function’s generator frame; calling.resolveon it from outside throws an error.
 The function’s ownreturn/throwis the only way to settle it.

-Subclasses of Promise work as long as the subclass constructor
+Subclasses of Future work as long as the subclass constructor

 chains to super.constructor().
 Skipping it leaves the instance